Founder & Lead Editor

 Design and Build Quality

-Honestly, the first thing you notice about the Revel 7 is the upper.
-Brooks gave it a significant facelift with a new flat-knit upper.
-It’s a clean, streamlined design that looks less like a bulky, old-school running shoe and more like a modern sneaker.
-This knit isn't just for looks; it offers a good deal of breathability, which is a lifesaver on warmer days.
+The first thing you notice on the Revel 7 is the upper.
+Brooks gave it a real facelift with a flat-knit design that looks more like a modern sneaker than a bulky, old-school trainer.
+And it isn’t only for aesthetics: the breathability is a genuine win on warmer days.

 The heart and soul of the shoe, the midsole, uses Brooks' proprietary BioMoGo DNA cushioning.
 Think of it as smart foam.
 It's designed to adapt to your specific inputs—your weight, your pace, how your foot strikes the ground.
 It provides a balanced feel that's neither overly squishy nor brutally firm.
 It's a middle-ground that aims for broad appeal.
 For a runner, this means a consistent feel.
 For someone wearing them all day, it means cushioning that doesn't bottom out after a few hours.